lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Some use-cases desire the flexibility for clients to use any combination of supported algorithms, while others desire the rigidity of explicitly-specified combinations of algorithms.

-The following table summarizes the details for each explicit composite signature algorithms:
+The following tables summarizes the details for each explicit composite signature algorithms:

 The OID referenced are TBD for prototyping only, and the following prefix is used for each: